-7.4 The team performance contributes to performance indicators which are reported to the Environmental Health Manager, Head of Service and the Council's Performance Board which monitors them quarterly.
-These indicators are as below.

-- Responding to complaints/service requests within 3 working days - In 2023/24 over 95% of service requests were responded to in no more than 3 working days (Corporate Target 95%); - Food hygiene programmed intervention rate in 2023/24, once accounting for businesses that were due an inspection but which ceased trading during the year, 312 programmed interventions were due to be done.
-Of the 312 due 265 were completed 85% achieved. - 7.5 When variations from the Service Plan are identified they are routinely reported by the Principal EHO to the Environmental Health Manager, and when quarterly performance indicator statistics are being collated. - 7.6 Where performance is identified as below target, this is discussed as part of exception reporting at the quarterly Performance Board including identified strategies and plans to get performance back on track.
+- 7.4 The team performance contributes to performance indicators which are reported to the Environmental Health Manager, Head of Service and the Council's Performance Board which monitors them quarterly.
+These indicators are as below. - Responding to complaints/service requests within 3 working days In 2024/25 over 95% of service requests were responded to in no more than 3 working days (Corporate Target 95%); - Food hygiene programmed intervention rate in 2024/25, once accounting for businesses that were due an inspection but which ceased trading during the year, 387 programmed interventions were due to be done of which 352 were completed 91% achieved. - 7.5 When variations from the Service Plan are identified they are routinely reported by the Principal EHO to the Environmental Health Manager, and when quarterly performance indicator statistics are being collated. - 7.6 Where performance is identified as below target, this is discussed as part of exception reporting at the quarterly Performance Board including identified strategies and plans to get performance back on track.